jina-ai/docs/chapters/101/index.md

 ![Document Cartoon](images/document.svg)

 Documents are pieces of data in any dataset you want to search, and the input queries you use to find what you want.
-Basically, they are the input and output data for your search Flows.
+Basically, they are the input and output data for your search workflows.

 A good example is the text we type into a search engine like Google.
 Documents can also be video clips, genetic sequences, MP3 files, scientific papers, funny GIFs, or many other things.